watermelonwolverine/Filename-Tag-Generator/README.md

 `*, <, >, |, ?, :, "`

 You should also avoid having the same text as `basename-spacer` and `tag-separator`.

+# Known Issues

+Filesystems are quirky, and therefore so is this program.

+## Windows

+### Arbitrary "OSError [Errno 13] Permission Denied"

+This one is weird and I have spent many hours trying to fix it.
+It seems that Python sometimes can't handle `&` in paths.
+Even weirder, this problem only occurs sometimes and only with prebuilt binaries, not when installed with pip.
+I assume that this is either an issue with PyInstaller or with antivirus software thinking that the program is suspicious and denying it access to files.
+This can usually be circumvented by moving the affected files into a different folder, temporarily.
+One without `&` in its path.

+### Anti-Virus Provider Flags Program As Virus"

+Binaries created with PyInstaller are known for being falsely flagged as malware by antivirus software.
+(Just google pyInstaller an VirusTotal)
+This program is no exception and to this day I still haven't found a way to eliminate all positives on VirusTotal.
+Still, you should not just simply disregard those warnings and use the tool anyway.
+Don't believe a person on the internet who says their program is not a virus.
+If you are suspicious you can install the program with Python Pip, see [Install](#install).
+Or you can build the program yourself, see [Build](#build)

+# Troubleshooting

+1. Have a look at [Known Issues](#known-issues) and see if you can find your issue there.
+2. Check [here](https://github.com/watermelonwolverine/Filename-Tag-Generator/releases) if you have the newest version.
+3. Go to [issues](https://github.com/watermelonwolverine/Filename-Tag-Generator/issues) page on [GitHub](https://github.com/watermelonwolverine/Filename-Tag-Generator) and see if somebody else had the same problem.
+4. If nothing helped, create a new issue on [GitHub](https://github.com/watermelonwolverine/Filename-Tag-Generator/issues).

+# Build

+This section assumes you have extensive programming and Python experience as I will not explain every single detail.
+If you want to build the program yourself, these are the steps:

+1. Clone repository
+2. Install requirements (see requirements.txt)
+3. On Windows ..
+    1. ..
+EITHER download [UPX](https://upx.github.io/) and extract it into a folder called `upx` next to the project directory.
+    2. ..
+OR remove the `--upx-dir ..\upx` part from any build_for_windows_*_console.ps1 script
+4. Build
+    1. On Windows run one of the build_for_windows_*_console.ps1 files
+    2. On Ubuntu run one of the build_for_ubuntu_*_console.sh files

 # Why Filenames?